Launch: Accessible ICT procurement in Higher Education

 The resource focuses on demonstrating how to adopt relevant standards - AS EN 301 549 and WCAG 2.1 in procurement policies, procedures, and practice, with a view to building a more accessible future by design in Higher Education.
 This shift toward buying ICT products and services that all staff and students can use is an extremely positive step universities can take to reduce the number of barriers encountered by people with disability and create welcoming and accessible education and work experiences, by design.

-Facilitator: Matt Brett, Director, Academic Governance and Standards, Deakin University and Interim Chair of the ADCET Advisory Committee.
+Facilitator: Matt Brett, Director, Academic Governance and Standards, Deakin University and ADCET Advisory Committee member.

 Dr Ben Gauntlett, Disability Discrimination Commissioner, Australian Human Rights Commission